 Perhaps one of the smallest valleys to explore, Hallan Valley comprises of no more than a dozen villages on its either side and stretches for about 6 km with a connected motorable road, before coming to an end.

-There are literally no eating joints or any fully-functioning guest house in the entire valley at the moment, and the only option for anyone wanting to stay in Hallan Valley — as I always end up doing — is a basic homestay located in the village of Charanag (the second last village from its top end) with a shared bedroom at your disposal, offering a maximum occupancy of 4 people.
+There are literally no eating joints or any fully-functioning guest house in the entire valley at the moment, and the only option for anyone wanting to stay in Hallan Valley — as I always end up doing — is a basic homestay located in the village of Charanag (the second last village from the top) with a shared bedroom at your disposal, offering a maximum occupancy of 4 people.

 There’s also not much to see and do here for a regular tourist, except for just relaxing and soaking in a laidback Himachali life.